Bounce Back Loans: A guide for sole traders and company directors

 - Broad definition of how the loan can be used may incur suspicions of HMRC further down the line

-Ultimately the Bounce Back Loan scheme is no substitute for the lack of direct financial support faced by the many small businesses and freelancers who missed out on SEISS or JRS.
+Ultimately, the BBL scheme is no substitute for the lack of direct financial support faced by the many small businesses and freelancers who missed out on SEISS or JRS.
 IPSE are continuing to campaign for those who have fallen through the net.
 But after months without income, those who feel they can still make their business work but need some bridging finance to keep them going may find the BBL a useful option.

 Meet the author